DanielleSmikle/MatchingCards/README.md

 Cards are currently not able to randomize at the end of the game, and point values are not all equal.
 Players will eventually need a click to start and replay option.
 A possible timer would make the game more interesting.
+The code used to create the game coudl have been more condensed ie; using functions